3Qax/SwiftyGFX/README.md

 # SwiftyGFX

 A swift graphics library intended for my SwiftyOLED library.

-## Key features

-* Ability to render any font provided in _.ttf_ or _.otf_

-## TODO

-* Write unit tests that makes sense
+Feel free to design API for it when creating display libraries using swift on arm.

 ## Documentation